aws-samples/amazon-forecast-samples/ml_ops/visualization_blog/README.md

 # Forecast Visualization Automation Blog

+Update: June 13, 2022 this solution page and child artifacts, originally published May 4, 2020 is being wholly replaced with [a newer method](../README.md) which uses native Amazon Forecast actions in the AWS Step Function, implements the Amazon Forecast AutoPredictor workflow, and removes the need to use SAM for build and deploy.
+Please follow the new link provided; this page will be retired on July 31, 2022.

 This package contains the source code with a Step Functions pipeline that is able to perform multiple actions within Amazon Forecast, including the following:
 - Dataset creation